Many people fall victim to fraud each year. Read on to learn about four risks you should be aware of.

 Another popular scam takes advantage of consumers looking for a loan to ease their financial worries.
 Typically, a fraudulent online loan offers quick receipt of the loan funds without a lot of red tape or credit history checks.
 The application process includes asking for the online banking credentials and/or account number to verify account balances (red flag).
 This allows them to set up a mobile method of depositing the fake checks.

 Other fake check scams include sale of items or services, payment for employment or services, and even sweepstakes and lotteries.
 A tip for recognizing fraud is, in these cases, the consumer is required to return a portion of the funds by wire, gift cards, cash app, or bitcoin to pay for fees, taxes, or overpayments.
 Just don’t do it!
-If it seems too good to be true, or if it seems fishy in the least, don’t walk away: RUN!
+If it seems too good to be true, or if it seems fishy in the least, stop and verify before taking any action.

 4. Fake checks